-Scientists unanimously agree that the number of natural disasters that occur annually is skyrocketing, and will continue to do so into the future for a number of reasons.
-Oxfam’s chart below, published in a report based on EM-DAT, or the international disasters database, clearly shows that the number of geophysical events and climate related disasters have been on the rise over the past 30 years.
+The international disasters database EM-DAT, as cited by Oxfam, reports that the number of disasters and climate related disasters have been on the rise over the past 30 years.
 There are nearly four times as many disasters annually now than there were in 1980.

-Climate-related disasters are on the rise and will continue to rise as human-caused and natural phenomena alike pair together for more rainfall and intense storms in the short term.
-Ocean temperatures are rising – regardless of why, that creates new global patterns in precipitation and increases intensity of hurricanes and typhoons.
-Those superstorms lead to more flooding, more displacement, and more catastrophe altogether, in less predictable ways because the patterns are new.
-The commonly termed “El Niño” cycles have been shifting and intensifying from this oceanic warming, leading to greater flooding and storms in El Niño years, when oceanic temperatures in the Pacific are already warmer, and greater potential for drought in off years.
+Climate-related disasters are on the rise and will continue to rise as human-caused and natural phenomena alike pair together meaning more rainfall and intense storms in the short term.
+Ocean temperatures are rising, creating new global patterns in precipitation and increasing the intensity of hurricanes and typhoons.
+Increased incidence of superstorms leads to more flooding, displacement, with overall increased damage and loss, occurring in less predictable ways across the globe.
+The commonly termed “El Niño” cycles have been shifting and intensifying from this oceanic warming, bringing greater flooding and storms.
+This is particularly the case in El Niño years when oceanic temperatures in the Pacific are already warmer, with greater potential for drought in off years.

 The World Bank reports that 160 countries have more than a quarter of their population living in high risk areas.
 Between 2001 and 2010, more than $1.2 trillion was lost to the increased rates of natural disasters.
 This was a dramatic rise, which between 1981 and 1990 had been roughly $528 billion.
 So not only are more people at risk, but the economic effects are devastating at both local and global scales.